vickz84259/lol-highlights-enhancer/README.md

 thread was spawning, new shell processes every few seconds.
 XD

 At the end of it all, I had fun and it was a great learning experience.
-I wasn't able to fully implement every feature that I could have wanted but I'll definitely implement them down the road as this is a tool I've personally wanted.
+I wasn't able to fully implement every feature that I could have wanted but I'll definitely implement them down the road as this is a tool I've always personally wanted.

 ## Future Considerations